nandagopalt/AndroidExperiments/README.md

-# RxJava-AndroidExperiments
+# AndroidExperiments
-This Repo contains all the experiments done on RxJava with Android
+This Repo contains all the experiments done on Android